.

 A good portion of these teeth have some sort of root damage.

-Author’s note: I’ve examined a significant number of specimens from New Jersey and found that while a number of teeth where easy to attribute to either P. vermiculata or P. cuspidata the vast majority seemed to fall into a vast no mans land between the two species.
+Author’s note: I’ve examined a significant number of specimens from New Jersey and found that while a number of teeth where easy to attribute to either P. vermiculata or P. cuspidata the vast majority seemed to fall into a no mans land between the two species.
 I could not assign these teeth to either species with any degree of certainty.

 1. Case, G., and H. Cappetta, 2004.
 Additions to the elasmobranch fauna from the Late Cretaceous of New Jersey (Lower Navesink Formation, Early Maastrichtian).
 Palaeovertebrata 33